BruceCodesGithub/OG-Robocord/README.md

   - If so, what is it.
 - Were the changes tested.

-Also make sure to create a new branch and commit your changes to that instead.
+Also make sure to create a new branch and commit your changes to that instead. -->

+Robocord has been moved and this repo is no longer supporting contributions.
+Please Open Pull Requests in [the new repo](https://github.com/Pycord-Development/Robocord) instead.

+The reason Robocord was moved is because the Pycord Server Owner wanted to become its owner.
+The new Robocord is now a public bot and the contributers to this repo no longer manage it.

 ## Self Hosting